How To Delete All Photos from iCloud [May 2020]

 Unlike Google Photos, iCloud stores photos in the highest quality full-size version that can quickly eat up the initial 5GB of free space that comes with iCloud.

-There area few ways to delete photos from iCloud, so let’s take a look at them, starting with the iPhone and then the Mac.
+There are a few ways to delete photos from iCloud, so let’s take a look at them, starting with the easiest option, the iCloud website.

 If you do have a Mac, it’s much more efficient to delete photos from the Photo app on your Mac rather than your iPhone, so if you have a Mac or Macbook, use that for this task rather than your iPhone.